betiniakarandut/youTube-server/README.md

 ## Lets Jump Right In!

 Welcome to the `youTube-server`!
 Our server provides a comprehensive solution for managing videos and all product adverts.
-This README provides an overview of the project, including its purpose, features, setup instructions, functionality, API documentation, contributing guidelines, and licensing information.
+This README provides an overview of the project, including its purpose, features, setup instructions, functionality, API documentation, contributing guidelines, modules, and licensing information.

 ## Introduction